From Surviving to Self-Discovery: My Journey Into Therapy

 Today, as an integrative counsellor and addictions therapist, I bring that same blend of curiosity, compassion, and real-world experience into my work.

 I believe therapy should feel human, not clinical or distant.
-It’s not about being “fixed,” because you’re not broken.
+It’s not about being “fixed” because you’re not broken.
 It’s about exploring who you are beneath the layers of survival, the patterns, beliefs, and defences that once kept you safe but now hold you back.

-My approach draws on person-centred therapy (to create a safe and trusting relationship), CBT (to challenge unhelpful thoughts and behaviours), and Gestalt techniques (to bring awareness to what’s happening in the present moment).
+My approach draws on person-centred therapy to create a safe and trusting relationship, CBT to challenge unhelpful thoughts and behaviours, and Gestalt techniques to bring awareness to what’s happening in the present moment.
+But at the heart of it all is connection, helping you reconnect with yourself, your values, and your voice.

 From Shame to Self-Esteem